Skip navigation

 • tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking metaxolone.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• tell your doctor if you have or have ever had kidney disease, liver disease, seizures, or a blood disorder.
+• tell your doctor if you have or have ever had anemia (a condition with an abnormally low number of red blood cells), kidney disease, or liver disease, Your doctor may tell you not to take metaxalone.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking metaxalone, call your doctor immediately.
+If you become pregnant while taking metaxalone, call your doctor.

 • you should know that this drug may make you drowsy.
 Do not drive a car or operate machinery until you know how metaxalone affects you.